xaanya/devops24/examinations/03/README.md

 next time we run the playbook.
 This is a concept called _idempotency_.

 How do we now remove the software we installed through the playbook above?
 Make the playbook remove the exact same software we previously installed.
+Call the created playbook `03-uninstall-software.yml`.

 ## BONUS QUESTION